(votes: 18, rating: 4.78)

 Masters of Arts candidate at Johns Hopkins University School of Advanced International Studies

-Program Assistant at the Russian International Affairs Council
+Program Coordinator at the Russian International Affairs Council

 There will come a time when grandparents will tell their grandchildren stories of what politics were like without memes.
 Even today, memes have become so commonplace that it seems they have always been present in our life.
 They are everywhere: starting with social media to newspapers headlines, from business to politics.
 Though the meme was initially a product of the entertainment industry, today this phenomenon is widely used in political communication.
 Since there are several standard definitions of “meme”, hereinafter the following is applied: